-- Simple Lightsaber Craft — I love doing crafts at kids parties.
+- Pool Noodle Lightsaber t — I love doing crafts at kids parties.
 This one is a guaranteed hit at any Star Wars party.
 Plus, the kids can take it home as part of their goody bag.
 Win-win.

 - Light Saber Training — Once each child has made their own lightsaber, it’s time for a Star Wars party game: lightsaber training!
 Use a black permanent marker to draw simple storm trooper faces on white balloons.
 Challenge the kids to use their lightsabers to keep the balloons in the air.
 You can have them each try it with their own balloon or have them work in pairs.
 So much fun!

 - Obstacle Course — Another fun, and super cheap party game is an obstacle course, reminiscent of Luke Skywalker’s Jedi training with Yoda.
 No need for the little green Jedi master to be present.
 Check out what you have on hand that can be used.
 Use sidewalk chalk to make a hopscotch for the start of the obstacle course.
 Have kids jump over boxes, balance on a board, or crawl under a chair.